Select Page

 • The wisdom of knowing your own strengths and weaknesses.

 Here’s the truth: Confident men don’t need to perform.
-They’re not obsessed with appearing powerful.
+They’re not obsessed with appearing confident.
 They’re focused on being present, grounded, and honest.

 Where Fake Confidence Comes From (And How to Let It Go)